Twee River redfin

-The Twee River redfin (Pseudobarbus erubescens) or simply Twee redfin is a ray-finned fish species in the family Cyprinidae.
-It is placed with the South African redfins in Pseudobarbus.
+The Twee River redfin (Sedercypris erubescens) or simply Twee redfin is a ray-finned fish species in the family Cyprinidae.
+It was formerly placed with the South African redfins in Pseudobarbus.
 It is tetraploid.
-Its closest living relative is probably the Clanwilliam redfin (P. calidus).
+Its closest living relative is the Clanwilliam redfin (S. calidus).

 It is a smallish fish, just about 40 to 45 mm long at sexual maturity and twice as long when fully grown.
-In the breeding season, males and females have the namesake red fins, but males (which are on average a bit larger) also have nuptial tubercles as typical for cyprinids.
+In the breeding season, males and females have the namesake red fins, but males (which are on average a bit larger) also have nuptial tubercles as is typical for cyprinids.

 Distribution and ecology

 It is endemic to the Western Cape Province of South Africa, where it occurs in the Twee River to just before its confluence with the Leeu River, and some tributaries of the former – namely the Heks, upper Middeldeur and upper Suurvlei Rivers.
 Some have been introduced to dams of farms, but this was too recently to determine whether they thrive or fail in this habitat.

 Adults inhabit the deeper pools in rivers, sheltered by boulders or riparian trees.
 Young fish gather in schools near the water surface, associating with overhanging riparian growth, in particular palmiet (Prionium serratum, a Thurniaceae).
 The food is mainly benthic invertebrates; adults are also known to take other edible matter that drifts by, such as terrestrial insects that have fallen on the water surface.
 The breeding season extends from late spring to early summer (October to December).
 Eggs – up to 400 per female and breeding season – develop iteroparously, and spawning occurs after a batch of eggs has become fully developed; it is thus repeated several times during a breeding season until the entire batch of eggs has been laid.
 Sexual maturity is reached at two years of age, and the species can get up to 6 years old.